Posted on Leave a comment

 One drawback I did note is that the book does not contain end/foot notes.
 There is a two-page bibliography however.
 For me, I would have found it helpful, or at least interesting, if Dr. Kramer had listed a recommended biography (if available) for each of the entries.
 Brief introductions to these interesting men could leave some readers wanting more.
 Overall, for a book of this nature these are minor quibbles.
 It is also possible that the author reached his word count limit.
 Arcadia/History Press try to stick to specific word counts in order to keep their titles within a page limit and thus helping control price.

-This book should be considered by readers interested in the role of Indiana in the Civil War.
+Readers interested in the role of Indiana in the Civil War should consider this book.
 Available at a budget friendly price it allows for a handy reference rather than trying to find Indiana generals at random in Warner.

 Arcadia Publishing has generously provided a complimentary review copy of this book.
 Arcadia Publishing has also published five titles I have written as of the date of this post.
 My relationship with Arcadia Publishing does not influence my reviews of their titles.